memfault/interrupt/_drafts/heartbeats.md

 before and after issues occur.

-Logs are usually forwarded from individual devices to a centralized data store such as S3, or to a log aggregator to be further transformed and processed.
+Logs are usually forwarded from individual devices to a centralized data store such as S3, or to a log aggregator, such as Elastisearch, to be further transformed and processed.
 Unfortunately, more often than not, the logs are ingested and forgotten about.

 A developer might dig up a particular device's log files in response to a